ncatlab/nlab-content/pages/18162.md

 (Notice that separated sets must be topologically disjoint and disjoint.)

-The separation condition (eq:PairOfSeparatedSubsets) on a pair of disjoint subsets means equivalently that their [[characteristic function]] (eq:CharacteristicFunctionForPairOfDisjointSubsets) factors as
+The separation condition (eq:PairOfSeparatedSubsets) on a pair of disjoint subsets means equivalently that their characteristic function (eq:CharacteristicFunctionForPairOfDIsjointSubsets) factors as

 \begin{tikzcd}
 [